rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 community is [White Coat Captioning](https://whitecoatcaptioning.com).

 Since some deaf people use sign language as their first language, it can be an ideal accessibility practice.
-Interpreters should also have an opportunity to become familiar with the field and its vocabular.
+Interpreters should also have an opportunity to become familiar with the field and its vocabulary.
 One complication with sign language interpretation is that each country has its own sign language.
 Since this conference is focused on Australia, Auslan interpretation should be considered.